Liney History, Family Crest & Coats of Arms

 The surname Liney was first found in County Tyrone (Irish:Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster, central Northern Ireland, where they held a family seat from ancient times.

-Important Dates for the Liney family
+Early History of the Liney family

 This web page shows only a small excerpt of our Liney research.
 Another 61 words (4 lines of text) are included under the topic Early Liney History in all our PDF Extended History products and printed products wherever possible.